AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/flightmodel/Helisim.md

 ---
-title: SFM+
+title: helisim
 tags: [flight_model]
 sidebar: ah64d_sidebar
-permalink: flight-model-sfm-plus.html
+permalink: flight-model-helisim.html
 folder: flightmodel
 ---

+As of version 2.2.0 SFM+ has been completely removed from the mod and replaced with Helisim.

-SFM+ is a visual simulation that presents an accurate performance model in ARMA's SFM.
+Helisim is the evolution of SFM+, written from the ground up Helisim is more accurate to a helicopters' flight model than SFM+ could ever be that presents an accurate performance model in ARMA.
 It also provides a force generating stabilator designed to expand the pitch range of the aircraft and allow for hands off flight for a given power setting.
-Another feature of SFM+ is damage modeling.
+A new feature of Helisim from SFM+ is center of gravity shifts.

 ## Performance Model
-SFM+ accurately accounts for weight of the aircraft and consults several lookup tables to present accurate performance figures to the pilot.
+Helisim accurately accounts for weight of the aircraft and consults several lookup tables to present accurate performance figures to the pilot.
 The Table below presents information for the default aircraft placed in the 3DEN editor.

 {% include note.html content="Currently all performance data is for a PA of 0ft and 20C only!"%}